Copayments - Health Care Benefits Overview

-- Receipt of a Purple Heart, or
+- Receipt of a Purple Heart

-- Former Prisoner of War Status, or
+- Former Prisoner of War Status

-- Veterans with income below the income limit, or
+- Income below the income limit

 - Other qualifying factors, including treatment related to their military service experience.

-- Special registry examinations offered by VA to evaluate possible health risks associated with military service
+- Special registry examinations offered by VA to evaluate possible health risks associated with military service.

-- Counseling and care for military sexual trauma
+- Counseling and care for military sexual trauma.

-- Care that is part of a VA-approved research project
+- Care that is part of a VA-approved research project.

-- Care related to a VA-rated service-connected disability
+- Care related to a VA-rated, service-connected disability.

-- Readjustment counseling and related mental health services
+- Readjustment counseling and related mental health services.

-- Catastrophic disability exam
+- Catastrophic disability exam.

-- Individual or group smoking cessation or weight reduction services
+- Individual or group smoking cessation or weight reduction services.

-- Publicly announced VA public health initiatives, such as health fairs
+- Publicly announced VA public health initiatives, such as health fairs.

 - Care potentially related to combat service for Veterans who served in a theater of combat operations after November 11, 1998.
-This benefit is effective for five years after the date of Veteran’s most recent discharge from active duty.
+This benefit is effective for five years after the date of the Veteran’s most recent discharge from active duty.

-- Laboratory and electrocardiograms
+- Laboratory and electrocardiograms.

 |Four possible options for Veterans unable to pay assessed copay charges|